Is California a Strict Liability State for Dog Bites?

 Contact a Huntington Beach Dog Bite Attorney Today

 If you have been bitten by a dog, you have a limited time to bring your claim As a result, it is important to speak to an attorney as soon as possible.
-To schedule a free consultation with an attorney, call the Law Offices of Brent W. Caldwell today at 714-625-8914 or get in touch with us through our online contact form.
+To schedule a free consultation with an Orange County dog bite lawyer, call the Law Offices of Brent W. Caldwell today at 714-625-8914 or get in touch with us through our online contact form.